williamtroup/Heat.js/docs/COLOR_RANGE.md

-# Heat.js - Map Range:
+# Heat.js - Color Range:

-Below is the format that is expected for a map range object when calling "setConfiguration()".
+Below is the format that is expected for a color range object when calling "setConfiguration()".
 <br>
 <br>